Breastfeeding: Signs of a poor, shallow latch

 In a poor, shallow latch, the infant may latch close to, or at, the nipple, which can cause the mother pain.
 While the infant is at the breast, the first indicators of a shallow latch are having the areola be largely visible outside the infant's mouth and a narrow infant mouth angle.
 Additional signs result from poor positioning when the infant comes toward the breast to latch.
-If the infant leads with their brow or forehead, they are likely to flex their neck; this mechanism of latching causes the nipple to point down and then hit the hard palate during sucking.
+If the infant leads with their brow or forehead, they are likely to flex their neck; this latching mechanism causes the nipple to point down and then hit the hard palate during sucking.
 From an external view, this manifests as the nose and forehead being close to the breast and the chin far from the breast.
 This neck flexion also obstructs the normal swallowing mechanism, preventing the infant from drinking efficiently.
 In addition to not being able to swallow properly, this shallow latch prevents the infant from adequately compressing the glandular tissue behind the nipple and stimulating milk flow; thus, they may begin to apply more suction, which manifests externally as cheek dimpling, or sucking their cheeks in.

 Let-down reflex

-When the baby suckles muscles in the breast squeeze milk towards the nipples.
+When the baby suckles, muscles in the breast squeeze milk towards the nipples.
 This is called the let-down reflex.
-Some women report that they do not experience anything while others report a tingling feeling which is sometimes described as quite strong.
+Some women report they do not experience anything, while others report a tingling sensation, which is sometimes described as quite strong.

-The baby may be seen to respond to the beginning of the flow of milk by changing from quick sucks to deep rhythmic swallows.
-Sometimes the let-down is so strong that the baby splutters and coughs and the mother may need to remove the baby from her breast for a short time until the flow becomes less forceful.
-Milk may also let-down unexpectedly when a mother hears her baby cry or even only thinks about the baby.
+The baby may be seen to respond to the start of milk flow by changing from quick sucks to deep rhythmic swallows.
+Sometimes the let-down is so strong that the baby splutters and coughs, and the mother may need to remove the baby from her breast for a short time until the flow becomes less forceful.
+Milk may also let down unexpectedly when a mother hears her baby cry or even only thinks about the baby.
 Nursing pads may be made or purchased to absorb unexpected milk flows.